jonniespratley/ng-chartjs-directive/README.md

 #### 2. Add Dependency
-In your app.js file or wherever you have declared your applications module add `jonniespratley.ngChartjsDirective` to your dependencies.
+In your app.js file or wherever you have declared your applications module add `chartjs.directive` to your dependencies.

 	var app = angular.module('app', [
-		'jonniespratley.ngChartjsDirective'
+		'chartjs.directive'
 	]);

 #### 4. Add Markup